Why Spring Is the Season of Becoming

 Step outside, breathe in, and begin.

-The air is different now and you can feel it.
+The energy in the air is different these days, do you feel it?

 So plant something.
-Not because January told you to and not because someone else is doing it, but because something in you is ready to crack open and reach toward the light, and this is the season that says yes to that.
+Not because it’s a new year or because someone else is doing it, but because something in you is ready to grow, and this is the season to say yes to that.
 Start small, start today, and come back tomorrow and water it.

 At Drawing Room, we believe spring is for beginning, and that the best things grow when creativity and presence meet.
 This upcoming season, we're exploring growth in every sense, from pressing real botanicals into clay, to drawing, stitching, weaving, and telling stories.
 If you've been waiting for the right time to start something, this is it.
 Come plant a seed with us.
 Explore our spring Journeys →